angx-system/angeliax/REPLICATION.md

-The lowland steward queries the base by their own Node ID, reads the match, adapts the method — passive airflow plus a drying agent, built from what's locally available — and logs the outcome.
+The lowland steward queries the base by their own Node ID, reads the match, adapts the method — passive airflow plus a drying agent, built from what's locally available — applies it, then records both halves of the credit: a witness signal on the highland node first, then their own learning signal citing it.

-**Signal — learning:** `Passive-airflow storage with local drying agent, adapted from a method logged in the highlands, cuts corrosion rate substantially over eight weeks.
-Method documented and attached.`

 **Witness signal — learning** *(on the highland node's original signal)*: `Adapted for tropical humidity rather than dust/temperature stress.
 Substantial improvement, different failure mode than originally addressed.`

+**Signal — learning** *(resolved_via the witness signal above)*: `Passive-airflow storage with local drying agent, adapted from a method logged in the highlands, cuts corrosion rate substantially over eight weeks.
+Method documented and attached.`

 Neither steward had heard of the other's context.
 Neither was looking for a match to their specific climate.
 The failure met a method that